-We at Safari Partners are continually monitoring the developing world health situation as it relates to COVID-19 as well as the policies in place by the different camps, lodges and hotels we utilize throughout our itineraries.
+We at Safari Partners are continually monitoring the COVID-19 pandemic situation as well as the policies in place by the different camps, lodges and hotels we utilize throughout our itineraries.

-Currently there are confirmed COVID-19 in many places in Africa although their numbers remain low in comparison.
-There are measures in place at many borders and international airports throughout the region that range from screening to mandatory quarantine, or outright travel bans on certain nationalities.
+Currently there are confirmed COVID-19 in many places in Africa.
+There are measures in place at many borders and international airports throughout the region that range from screening to mandatory quarantine, or outright travel bans both in and out of the country.
 The situation however is fluid, and will continue to be monitored as it develops.
 We intend to act on facts and not fear, and will defer to the advice from authorities such as the WHO and the Government of Canada Travel Advisory Warnings.

 The Government of Canada and the United States have advised against non-essential travel currently, and those who do travel will have to undertake a 14 day self-quarantine period on return with more limited options to return home.

 Generally speaking, if you wish to cancel your holiday then you would need to recover your monies through cancelation insurance purchased before COVID-19 was ‘known event’.
-Alternatively, most camps, lodges and tour operates are offering to rebook your holiday for either later this year or into 2021.
+Alternatively, most camps, lodges and tour operates are offering to rebook your holiday for 2021.
 Please note this policy differs for each provider, and we can help you understand your options.

 What if I want to cancel now?